-AES 311, AES 312 Air Force Leadership Studies I & II (3)

-A study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluation systems, leadership ethics, and communication skills required of an Air Force junior officer.
+AES 312 - Air Force Leadership Studies II (3) The study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluation systems, leadership ethics, and communication skills required of an Air Force junior officer.
 Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts being studied.
 A mandatory Leadership Laboratory complements this course by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply leadership and management principles of this course.
+Laboratory is mandatory for AFROTC cadets and complements this course by providing cadets with followership experiences.
+Note: This course is offered in partnership with the University of Nebraska-Omaha.